Google antitrust case centers on consumer choice and how rivals get boxed out

 Government kept to the sidelines as Google got big.
 Now regulators have the chance to rein the company back in.

 The lawsuit reflects a growing bipartisan perception that the tech industry has grown too powerful.
-For more than a year, DOJ has been probing competition in the tech industry, and the House Judiciary antitrust subcommittee has been conducting its own parallel investigation into Silicon Valley’s power.
+For more than a year, the department has been probing competition in the tech industry, and the House Judiciary antitrust subcommittee has been conducting its own parallel investigation into Silicon Valley’s power.

 Advocates for greater antitrust enforcement view the lawsuit as a turning point in these efforts.